openaq/openaq-quality-checks/README.md

 #### Using a different data source

 The tool was built with OpenAQ in mind but also to be flexible to other data sources.
-For example, if you want to analyze aggregated world news using [reddit's worldnews subreddit](https://www.reddit.com/r/worldnews/), you might want to flag posts from unknown news organization.
+For example, if you want to analyze aggregated world news using [reddit's worldnews subreddit](https://www.reddit.com/r/worldnews/), you might want to flag posts from unknown news organizations.

 Using a config like the one in [`examples/worldnews-config.yml`](./examples/worldnews-config.yml), e.g.: